mr-ansar/layer-cake/doc/source/index.rst

 Documentation
 *************

-The goal of this documentation is to demonstrate the use of the layer cake library to deliver complex examples of concurrency.
+The goal of this documentation is to demonstrate the use of the **layer-cake** library to deliver complex examples of concurrency.
 It will show how a few pages of concise Python (100 lines over 4 files) can deliver a complete example of a website backend that operates seamlessly across threads, processes and hosts.